-We all love to save money, and there are also those pet owners who wish they had a bit more spare change to spend on our beloved cockapoos.
+We all love to save money, and there are also pet owners who wish they had more spare money to spend on our beloved cockapoos.

-It’s estimated that we spend at least £1500 a year on our dogs, and if your dogs going got live for 12 years that’s a lot of money over its lifetime.
+It’s estimated that we spend at least £1500 a year on our dogs, and if your dog is going got live for 12 years, that’s a lot of money over its lifetime.

-What if we told you there were some ways to leave you with some more money in your pocket without compromising your cockapoos health?
+What if we told you there were ways to leave you with more money in your pocket without compromising your cockapoo’s health?

 In today’s article, I will share some tips to save money as a cockapoo owner.